 So here are a few patch management best practices that we recommend you to follow:

-- Scanning is a crucial part of patch management.
+- Scanning is a crucial part of a patch management system.
 Here, in Patch Manager Plus, once the Patch Database is updated an automated scan occurs.
 This detects the vulnerabilities and helps in keeping your systems properly patched.

 - Patch your systems regularly.
-The frequency of patching depends on the criticality of the patches released.
+The frequency of patching depends on the criticality of the software patch released.

 - Missing patches in "Critical" or "Important" severity levels should be deployed immediately.
 For instance, Windows security patches must be deployed immediately using the APD feature.
 Whereas missing patches in "Moderate" or "Low" severity can be deployed within a week: we recommend you to first test these patches in the non-production machines by using the Test and Approve feature and then deploy them using the APD.

 - Scan for Anti-virus updates at least once every day and patch them regularly.